Skip to main content

 Start VM on Connect requires a role assignment

-The AVD service principal (Windows Virtual Desktop) must have the Desktop Virtualization Power On Off Contributor role on the subscription or resource group.
+The Azure Virtual Desktop service principal (AppId 9cdead84-a844-4324-93f2-b2e6bb768d07) must have the Desktop Virtualization Power On Off Contributor role on the subscription or resource group.
 Assign this before session hosts are added.

-Step 7: Assign Users to the Application Group
+Step 8: Assign Users to the Application Group and Grant VM Login Rights

 Azure automatically creates a Desktop Application Group named hp-avd-prod-DAG when the host pool is created and associates it with the workspace.
 No manual creation is needed.